tobyweston/blog/astro/src/content/blog/2016-03-23-homebrew-temperature-logger.md

     > The software starts automatically, it runs as a service but after setting up the configuration, you must either restart the service manually (run <code>sudo systemctl restart temperature-machine</code>) or wait about a minute and it will restart automatically.
     >

-1. Go to to something like [http://10.0.1.55:11900]() from your favorite browser.
+1. Go to something like [http://10.0.1.55:11900]() from your favorite browser.
 Find your IP address on the Pi with `hostname -I`.

 The logs can be found in the app or in the `~/.temperature/temperature-machine.log`.